 - Avoid things that disrupt sleep.
 Remove all electronics from your sleeping area.
 Plus, drink a cup of tea that contains valerian or chamomile, both of which help to make you drowsy.

-- Consider getting an Earthing pad for your bed, which helps to lower blood pressure and inflammation and promote sleep.
+- Consider getting an Earthing sheet for your bed, which helps to lower blood pressure and inflammation and promote sleep.

 - Avoid easy-to-grab convenience foods and follow a heart-healthy diet.

-- Know and address your heart disease risk factors, and get regular screenings and medical followup to address them.
+- Know and address your heart disease risk factors.
+Get regular screenings and medical followup to address them.

 Now it’s your turn: Have you ever experienced shift work?